Articles of Incorporation and Rules

 (Responsibilities of Officers)

-Article 24 Officers must comply with laws and regulations, administrative actions based on laws and regulations, the articles of incorporation and regulations, and resolutions of the general meeting of representatives, and must faithfully perform their duties for the Association.
+Article 24 Officers shall comply with laws and regulations, administrative dispositions made based on laws and regulations, the articles of incorporation and bylaws, and the resolutions of the general meeting, and shall faithfully perform their duties for the benefit of this association.

 2. If an officer neglects his/her duties, he/she shall be liable to the Association for compensation for any damages resulting therefrom